Open cluster members in APOGEE DR17 I. Dynamics and star members: Introduction

-As reported by \cite{Randich2022}, the Gaia-ESO Survey (GES) has concluded a decade-long effort by delivering a final spectroscopic catalogue comprising more than 100,000 stars, including advanced stellar parameters, chemical abundances, and cluster membership information.
-As the only extensive spectroscopic survey conducted with an 8m-class telescope to date, GES implemented a multi-pipeline analysis strategy and a refined homogenization procedure, establishing methodological standards now adopted by upcoming surveys such as WEAVE and 4MOST.
-The final data products, especially when combined with Gaia (e)DR3 and asteroseismic data, are expected to provide a long-term legacy for Galactic structure and evolution studies.
+As reported by \cite{Randich2022}, the Gaia-ESO Survey (GES), carried out over a decade, has delivered a final spectroscopic catalog comprising more than 100,000 stars and includes advanced stellar parameters, chemical abundances, and cluster membership information.
+The GES is the only extensive spectroscopic survey conducted with an 8-meter-class telescope to date, and it was carried out using a multi-pipeline analysis strategy and a refined homogenization procedure, establishing methodological standards that will be adopted by upcoming surveys such as WHT\footnote{William Herschel Telescope} Enhanced Area Velocity Explorer \citep[WEAVE;][]{Dalton2016} and 4-metre Multi-Object Spectroscopic Telescope \citep[4MOST;][]{deJong2019}.
+The final data products, especially when combined with Gaia (Early) Data Release 3 ((E)DR3) and asteroseismic data, are expected to provide a long-term legacy for Galactic structure and evolution studies.

 In the era of big data, machine learning has become crucial for obtaining valuable insights and making data-driven decisions.
 Machine learning refers to the ability of software to learn from data and improve autonomously from statistical algorithms without the need for explicit programming for each specific task.
 This field encompasses various techniques and algorithms designed to recognize patterns, make predictions, and efficiently classify data \citep{Hopfield1986}.
 Within the broad scope of machine learning, clustering techniques play a key role in organizing datasets into homogeneous groups.
-Among the most advanced and flexible techniques in this domain is the Hierarchical Density-Based Spatial Clustering of Applications with Noise \citep[HDBSCAN,][]{Campello2013,Campelo2015}.
-HDBSCAN extends the widely-used Density-Based Spatial Clustering of Applications with Noise \citep[DBSCAN,][]{Ester1996} algorithm, enhancing its capacity to identify structures in high-density data and effectively manage noise.
+Among the most advanced and flexible techniques in this domain is the Hierarchical Density-Based Spatial Clustering of Applications with Noise \citep[HDBSCAN;][]{Campello2013,Campelo2015}.
+HDBSCAN extends the widely used Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm \citep{Ester1996} with a greater capacity to identify structures in high-density data and effectively manage noise.
 This enables the identification of data clusters of varying sizes and shapes without needing a prior specification of the number of clusters.
-In the works of \cite{Hunt2021,Hunt2023,Chi2023,Locaiza2023,Grilo2024}, HDBSCAN has shown its effectiveness in isolating high-probability stellar members of OCs.
+In the works of \cite{Hunt2021,Hunt2023}, \cite{Chi2023}, \cite{Locaiza2023}, and \cite{Grilo2024}, HDBSCAN has shown its effectiveness in isolating high-probability stellar members of OCs.